 Breakouts on the face, chest, and back are a common issue for many people.
+So much so that terms like back acne, bacne, and chest acne can often cause one to shudder.
 There are many factors that can cause these breakouts.
 Oily skin, clogged pores, diet, and environment are just a few.
 There is hope; I know this from personal experience.

 Since moving to the south, I deal with occasional bumps on my chest during the hotter months of the year.
 I have oily skin and my sebum production is affected by the humid weather.
+(Sebum is the oil or waxy material your body naturally produces to lubricate and protect your skin and hair.)
 Here’s what has worked for me to conquer chest acne.

 - Keep your skin clean.
 I wash with one of Sénica’s soap bars.